miloliveira/poly-server/README.md

-## "Soon to be named" App
+## App Chatly

-A clone of a social network application, where you can create, read, update and delete your content, and check and interact with other people's too.
+A social network application, where you can create, read, update and delete your content, and check and interact with other people's too.
+Check the deployed version [here](https://appchatly.netlify.app/) 🚀

 ## Project Status :writing_hand: